clcollins/working-with-kubernetes-secrets-and-configmaps/README.md

 ### Another way to create Secrets

-You can also create Secrets directly using the `kubectl create secret` command.
+It is also possible to create Secrets directly using the `kubectl create secret` command.
 The MariaDB image also allows for setting up a regular database user with a password by setting the `MYSQL_USER` and `MYSQL_PASSWORD` environment variables.
 A Secret can hold more than one key/value pair, so we can create a single Secret to hold both strings.
 As a bonus, by using `kubectl create secret`, we can let Kubernetes mess with base64 for us, so we don't have to.

 ```
 $ kubectl create secret generic mariadb-user-creds \